mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 {"indexes":[{"v":{"$numberInt":"2"},"key":{"_id":{"$numberInt":"1"}},"name":"_id_"},{"v":{"$numberInt":"2"},"unique":true,"key":{"user":{"$numberInt":"1"},"db":{"$numberInt":"1"}},"name":"user_1_db_1"}],"uuid":"3c5d36bc8e494988a1f3cdf98e6ec734","collectionName":"system.users","type":"collection"}mukhtar@mukhtar-Aspire-ES1-431:~/dump/admin$
 ```

 So the *mongorestore* command, which is the inverse of the *mongodump* command.
 It takes a *BSON dump file* and creates a *MongoDB collection* from it.
-This drop flag will drop the current collection -- *exampleDB.students* -- and then replace it with what's in the dump file.
+The *drop flag* will drop the current collection -- *system.users* -- and then replace it with what's in the *dump file*.

 ```javascript
 mukhtar@mukhtar-Aspire-ES1-431:~$ mongorestore --help